AdColony/AdColony-iOS-SDK/README.md

 ### Quick Start
 The basics of using the AdColony SDK to serve ads to your users are:
-1. Configure the service (once)
+1. Configure the service
-1. Request an ad
+1. Request an ad *(We recommend requesting a new ad when an ad expires)*
 1. Show the ad

 For example: